alysivji/notes/software-engineering/head_first_design_patterns.md

 - this makes our designs resilient to change and flexible enough to take on new functionality to meet changing requirements
 - following the Open-Closed Principle usually introduces new levels of abstraction - this increases code complexity
   - apply this principle in parts of code that are most likely to change

+### Dependency Inversion Principle

+- depend upon abstractions, do not depend upon concrete classes
+- high-level components should not depend on low-level components, rather , they should both depend on abstractions
+- Guidelines
+  - no variable should hold a reference to a concrete class
+  - no class should derive from a concrete class
+  - no method should override an implemented method of any of its base classes

 ## Patterns